najibelmokhtari/basic-epidemic-simulation/README.md

 - Run the simulation through:
 `python epidemic.py`

-- Press the Space bar to launch or re-launch the simulation
+- Press the Space bar to run or re-run the simulation